wearefriday/eyemask/README.md

 - A new textual syntax and diagram renderer for 'scenario flow diagrams' allowing links from blocks to scenarios or individual steps.

-- A construct for cross-references of scenarios, features, etc.
+- A construct/tag for cross-references of scenarios, features, etc.

 - Implement support for backgrounds and scenario outlines (with variable highlighting) in the default templates